The Great Wen

 ‘Pearsall was building on a body of information that had been around for years,’ he says.
 ‘What she may have done is be more thorough in mapping the new areas that cropped up between the wars, and there were two ways of doing this.
 You could either tramp the streets of outer suburbia for hours on end, or you could visit the local council office and ask for their plans.
 Which do you think she did?’

-13 responses to “Urban legends: Phyllis Pearsall and the A-Z
+13 Responses to “Urban legends: Phyllis Pearsall and the A-Z”

-1. Pingback: Crossrail Tunnel Boring Machines Launched | Londonist
+By Crossrail Tunnel Boring Machines Launched | Londonist on March 13, 2012 at 14:42

 2. Not sure if your excellent and accurate blog page will make much difference to the myth (largely drawn up and perpetuated by Pearsall herself).
 I have written to newspapers and magazines over the past few years pointing out that my copy of a 1925 Bartholomews Handy Reference Atlas of London should swiftly refute her claims.
 Despite being published in the Guardian and New Statesman, the old canard is still trotted out by lazy journalists.